tmarrinan/hpcstream/README.md

 # HpcStream

-In Transit Streaming Library for MPI Applications
+An In Transit Streaming Library for MPI Applications